Great-West/Protective Disability Claim Tips for Dentists

-Our law firm has extensive experience with Great-West disability claims for dentists.
-Our attorneys understand how Great-West operates and what it takes to file a successful Great-West disability claim.
+Our law firm has extensive experience with handling Great-West/Protective disability claims for dentists.
+Our attorneys understand how Great-West/Protective operates and what it takes to file a successful Great-West/Protective disability claim.
 If you would like to hear what other dentists have to say about us and see why our law firm is the best option for dentists filing disability claims, please visit our testimonials page.

 Table of Contents

-1. I am a dentist with a Great-West disability policy; why is Protective handling my disability claim?
+1. I am a dentist who signed up for the Great-West ADA disability policy; why is Protective handling my disability claim?

-2. What qualifies as “disabled” under the Great-West policy?
+2. What qualifies as “disabled” under the Great-West/Protective policy?
 Does Great-West offer true own occupation disability policies to dentists?

 Yes, for now.
-The policies currently sold by Great-West to dentists are “true own occupation” policies that allow you to work in a different capacity, if you can no longer practice.
-However, since the Great-West policy is an association policy, this definition could change in the future if Great-West and the ADA decide to change the coverage.
+The policies currently sold by Great-West/Protective to dentists are “true own occupation” policies that allow you to work in a different capacity, if you can no longer practice.
+However, since the Great-West/Protective policy is an association policy, this definition could change in the future if Great-West/Protective and the ADA decide to change the coverage.

-3. How and when must I file a disability claim with Great-West?
+3. How and when must I file a disability claim with Great-West/Protective?

-In order to file a Great-West disability claim, you must submit the proof of loss required under your Great-West policy.
-Most Great-West policies require this proof to be submitted in writing and within a certain time limit—typically within 20 or 30 days from the date of loss, or as soon as reasonably possible, but not longer than 15 months unless legally incapacitated.
+In order to file a Great-West/Protective disability claim, you must submit the proof of loss required under your Great-West/Protective policy.
+Most Great-West/Protective policies require this proof to be submitted in writing and within a certain time limit—typically within 20 or 30 days from the date of loss, or as soon as reasonably possible, up to within 120 days of the end of the policy elimination period (which can vary policy to policy, depending on the waiting period the dentist selected when applying for the policy).

 If you are a dentist with a slowly progressive condition, like chronic neck, shoulder, back or hand pain and/or progressive cervical or lumbar radiculopathy, it can be difficult to know when you cross the threshold of suffering a recognizable loss under your policy.
 Notice rules also can vary from jurisdiction to jurisdiction, so if you have questions regarding when to file your claim, you should speak with a disability attorney.

-Great-West makes its disability forms available online, or you can call in to a general number to start the claim process.
-If you call in, our attorneys have observed that Great-West may subject you to an impromptu interview, so you should be prepared to answer important questions impacting your claim the very first time you are on the line with them.
+Great-West/Protective makes its disability forms available online, or you can call in to a general number to start the claim process.
+If you call in, our attorneys have observed that Great-West/Protective may subject you to an impromptu interview, so you should be prepared to answer important questions impacting your claim the very first time you are on the line with them.

 If you are planning on having an attorney represent you on your claim, it is better to consult with counsel prior to making this initial call, so that you are not subjected to questioning before securing legal representation.

-4. When does Great-West’s disability claim investigation begin?
+4. When does Great-West/Protective’s disability claim investigation begin?

 - What are your symptoms, and when did they start?